SergSvl/js-object-visualizer/README.md

 # js-object-visualizer
-It is a visualizer of any JS-objects on web-page.
+It is a visualizer of any JS-objects on a web-page.